dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 Frankly, the FPS looks quite decent already and might suit some applications even without further optimization.

-But why settle when you can have all the good stuffs?
+But why settle when you can something better?
 After all, that's why you're here, right? 😉

 Meet..